God's Own Country: Mythology

-According to the 17th century Malayalam work Keralolpathi, the lands of Kerala were recovered from the sea by the axe-wielding warrior sage Parasurama, the sixth avatar of God Vishnu (hence, Kerala is also called Parasurama Kshetram; 'The Land of Parasurama').

-According to the legend, Parasurama threw his axe across the sea, and the water receded as far as it reached.
+Another legend, from the 17th century Malayalam work Keralolpathi, tells that the lands of Kerala were recovered from the sea by the axe-wielding warrior-sage Parashurama, the sixth avatar of the deity Vishnu (hence, Kerala is also called Parashurama Kshetram; 'The Land of Parashurama').
+According to legend, Parashurama threw his axe across the sea, and the water receded as far as it reached.
 This new area of land extended from Gokarna to Kanyakumari.
-The land which rose from sea was filled with salt and was unsuitable for habitation; so Parasurama invoked the Snake King Vasuki, who spat the holy poison and converted the soil into fertile lush green land.
+The land which rose from sea was filled with salt and was unsuitable for habitation; so Parashurama invoked the snake-king Vasuki, who spat the holy poison and converted the soil into fertile lush green land.
 Out of respect, Vasuki and all snakes were appointed as protectors and guardians of the land.